Adoptable Pet of the Week, 3rd annual Open House - Daily Advocate & Early Bird News

 DARKE COUNTY — This week’s “Adoptable Pet” features a lovable dog from the Darke County Animal Shelter in need of a caring home.

-Say hello to Shelby!
-Shelby came to the shelter as a stray, so knowledge is limited only to what staff have observed.
-Shelby is believed to be a two-year-old female Shepherd mix.
-Shelby is apprehensive when meeting new people but has grown and opened up to love the staff since being in their care.
-Shelby is a very sweet and loving girl and has demonstrated she knows how to sit, shake, and loves treats!
-Shelby seems to be a laid-back girl who goes with the flow.
-Shelby walks great on a leash and doesn’t mind the other dogs at the shelter.
-Shelby did great for her nail trim, bath, and exam where she weighed in at 46.2 pounds and was given Bordatella, parvo/lepto/distemper vaccines, dewormed, microchipped, and found to be heartworm negative.
+Say hello to this sweet girl, Samantha!
+Samantha came to the shelter as a stray, so knowledge about her is limited only to what staff have observed.
+Samantha is believed to be a three-year-old female Terrier mix.
+She has demonstrated she knows how to sit and loves to play with balls.
+Samantha likes to play fetch, and, yes, she will bring the ball back!
+Samantha has met with quite a few kids around the ages of six to seven years old, and she absolutely loved them.
+She is a very sweet and outgoing girl who loves everyone she has met so far.
+Samantha walks great on a leash and doesn’t mind the other dogs at the shelter.
+She did great for her bath, nail trim and exam where she weighed in at 62 pounds and was given Bordatella, parvo/lepto/distemper vaccines, dewormed, microchipped, and found to be heartworm negative.

-Adoptions are $90 cash/check.
+Adoptions are typically $90 cash/check, but Samantha’s adoption fees have been pre-paid by a sponsor.
 Visiting hours are Monday through Friday 8 to 11:45 a.m. and 1 to 4 p.m.; Saturday closed for all but adoption appointments only.

 Appointments may be pre-booked for Saturday at 30-minute increments to view a particular dog.
 If a Saturday appointment is made, please verify on Friday afternoon the dog is still available as the shelter will not hold dogs until the time of an appointment.